Blue-green algae found at Portrush for first time in 2024 - number of cases across Northern Ireland up by 40% on 2023

 He said the algae is just a “symptom” of decades of pollution, and that a “carrot and stick approach” should be taken: help for farmers to cut pollutants, plus fines for rules-breakers.

-Mr Skelly said it is "no surprise" that it has turned up in Portrush again.
+Mr Skelly said it is “no surprise” that it has turned up in Portrush again, given that the River Bann discharges just a few miles away.

-"The lower Bann, every 24 hours, there's 7.5m cubic metres that's come out of Lough Neagh and the Bann System.
-That's carrying the algae.

 The main focus of blue-green algae is in Lough Neagh.